Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 1. Create a new **Class Library** project in Visual Studio
    - **Important:** Look for a template description similar to "A project for creating a class library that targets .NET or .NET Standard". **Avoid** templates explicitly named "Class Library (.NET Framework)".
 2. Name your project (e.g., `MyAwesomeAI`).
-3. On the "Additional information" screen, you **must** select **`.NET Standard 2.1`** from the `Framework` dropdown menu.
+3. On the "Additional information" screen, you **must** select **.NET Standard 2.1**
-   - _If `.NET Standard 2.1` is not listed:_ You may need to install the necessary .NET SDKs.
-Installing the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) or any newer SDK (like [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or later) should provide the required targeting packs.
+   - _If **.NET Standard 2.1** is not listed:_ You may need to install the necessary .NET SDKs.
+Installing the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) or any newer SDK (like [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)) should provide the required targeting packs.
 After installation, restart Visual Studio and try creating the project again.

 #### Verifying/Modifying Target Framework and Settings (After Creation)